econrad003/maze4c/README.md

 * module *dijkstra* - Dijkstra's shortest path algorithm.
 This is a *Swiss army knife* -- it can find path lengths, distances, and shortest paths in a maze.
 In trees, it can be used to find the diameter (length of a longest shortest path) as well as a longest shortest path.
 (For mazes which aren't trees, finding the diameter and finding a longest shortest path are both much harder problems.
 When finding distances or minimum distance paths, the algorithm will fail there are negative edge weights.)

+In the *mazes* folder are a couple of scheduling algorithms.
+Module *tournament* implements a weighted task scheduler (class *Tournament*, while *round\_robin* implements a simple change of turns scheduler (class *RoundRobin*) which can be used as a drop-in alternative.
+Class *Tournament* chooses the next task randomly based on its weight, while the next task in *RoundRobin* is completely determined by its place in the task list.

 ## Planned but not yet implemented:

 * Eller's algorithm should come with an inward variant corresponding to inwinder.
 * An algorithm based on cellular automata (See the last example in the Kruskal's algorithm documentation for a preview.)
+* Class *Tournament* is currently used as the default scheduler in the implementation of the depth-first forest algorithm.
+I plan to replace the hard-coded round-robin scheduler in the watershed division algorithm with class *Tournament* at some point in the future.
+* I hope to add some helper methods to simplify setup of growing *forest* algorithms to the growing tree folders described below.

 ## Helper methods for growing trees